-Term accounts increased as well and reached BGN 453,135 thousand (2017: 407,460 thousand) at the end of the period, forming 27.3% of the attracted funds from corporates and institutions (2017: 31.9%).
-First Investment Bank offers a variety of deposit and savings accounts, and package programs for business customers which constantly adapt to market conditions and specific company requirements.
+Term accounts increased as well and reached BGN 470,696 thousand (2018: 453,135 thousand) at the end of the period, forming 23.2% of attracted funds from corporates and institutions (2018: 27.3%).
+First Investment Bank offers a variety of deposit and savings accounts, as well as package programs for business customers which constantly adapt to market conditions and specific company requirements.